mtlynch/mtlynch.io/content/posts/aardvarkd/index.md

 {{<img src="ben-2005.webp" max-width="500px" caption="Ben Pollack, software development intern on Aardvark">}}

-[Yaron Guez](https://www.yaronguez.com/) worked for a few medtech and enterprise-y SaaS businesses.
+[Yaron Guez](https://www.yaronguez.com/) worked for several medtech and enterprise-y SaaS businesses.
 He's the co-founder of [a buzzwordy consulting firm](https://www.trestian.com/#about) and a dev manager at [ServiceNow](https://www.servicenow.com).

 {{<img src="yaron-2005.webp" max-width="500px" caption="Yaron Guez, project management intern on Aardvark">}}

 ## Liz Gordon's satisfying career trajectory

-One of the most affable people in _Aardvark'd_ is Liz Gordon, Fog Creek's recently-hired office manager.
+One of the most affable characters in _Aardvark'd_ is Liz Gordon, Fog Creek's then recently-hired office manager.

 Liz is presented in the film as the non-nerd outsider at Fog Creek.
 She ends up having to coddle and indulge a bunch of college interns, most of whom have somewhat inflated egos as subjects of a documentary.

 {{<img src="liz-gordon-laughing.webp" max-width="700px" caption="&ldquo;There's always a better way to do something, and that's what \[the interns\] are always trying to figure out... what star trooper is going to kick some other superhero's butt, and how they're going to do it.
 Or what's the best way to use a lightsaber.&rdquo; -Liz Gordon">}}

 In one scene, she's being interviewed on her birthday.
 Nobody remembered, so she has to buy herself a birthday hat.
-While she's explaining this to the camera, one of her co-workers _shushes_ her.
+While she's explaining this to the camera, one of her co-workers _shushes_ her for making too much noise.
 On her birthday!

 {{<img src="liz-gordon-shush.webp" max-width="700px" caption="Liz Gordon being shushed on her birthday at the Fog Creek office">}}